Doist/typist/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Feel free to remove the lines that are not applicable or leave them unchecked. -->

--   [ ] Changes introduced here have been manually tested by someone other than the PR author
 -   [ ] Pull request title follows the [Conventional Commits Specification](https://www.conventionalcommits.org/)
 -   [ ] Added/updated unit test cases and/or end-to-end test cases
 -   [ ] Added/updated documentation to Storybook or `README.md`